shennyg/us-national-debt-widget/README.md

 For fun this was built using [ES2015](https://babeljs.io/).

 1. Install [broccoli](https://github.com/broccolijs/broccoli)
-2. Install required development modules, run `npm install`
+2. Install required development modules, run `yarn install`
-3. Run `npm run serve` or `broccoli serve` and open [http://localhost:4200/](http://localhost:4200/).
+3. Run `yarn run serve` or `broccoli serve` and open [http://localhost:4200/](http://localhost:4200/).
 Broccoli will watch for modifications to `src/app.js` and recompile so all you need to do is refresh your browser.

 # Build